Last updated

 Conclusion

-For startups looking for a modern, intuitive, and all-in-one solution, folk stands out with its customizable pipelines, AI-driven tools, and seamless LinkedIn integration.
-Don't miss the opportunity to try folk for free and see how it can transform your prospecting process.
+For sales teams of 20-50 people looking for a modern, intuitive, and comprehensive solution that scales perfectly with your team size, folk stands out with its team-friendly pricing, customizable pipelines, AI-driven tools, and seamless LinkedIn integration.
+Don't miss the opportunity to try folk for free and see how it can transform your entire team's prospecting process.